django/deps/draft/orm-field-api-related-improvement.rst

 Those users who subclass Django's fields (or duck-type Django's fields) will need updating.
 Examples of such projects include django-rest-framework and django-taggit.

+While the advised approach was:
+1. Find places where rield.remote_field responds to different API than Field.
+Fix these one at a time while trying to have backwards compat, even if the API isn't public.

+2. In addition, simplifications to the APIs are welcome, as is a high level documentation of how related fields actually work.

+3. We need to try to keep backwards compat as many projects are forced to use the private APIs.
+But most of all, do small incremental changes.

 Proposed API and workd flow for clean ups: